14ag/14ag/README.md

 ## 🎟️ Join the Fun

 Feel free to:
-- 🔍 Explore our repos (they don't bite, usually)
+- 🔍 Bite our repos (they don't explore, usually)